HetorusNL/vocya/README.md

 By default 'live search' is enabled, and every keystroke sends a 'search' API call and shows the results.
 When 'live search' is disabled by clicking on the button, a manual search button is enabled to send the 'search' API call when clicked.
 When clicking on the results, a single result page is opened where the 'raw properties' are shown.
-'Search only in romaji/Dutch' is enabled by default.
+'Search only in dutch/hiragana/nihongo/romaji' is enabled by default.
-If this is enabled, only the 'romaji' and 'dutch' fields are searched instead of every field (including id, chapter, chapter_name, etc) by issuing a wildcard search.
+If this is enabled, only these specific fields (equivalent fields for courses and chapters) are searched instead of every field (including id, chapter, chapter_name, etc) by issuing a 'wildcard search'.
 The current dashboard is hosted at: https://vocya.hetorus.nl

 ## Scripts